-The individuals who were present on or after the 9/11 terrorist attacks in New York City, Shanksville, PA, and the Pentagon, were exposed to toxic substances in the air following the attacks of September 11th.
+The individuals who were present on or after the 9/11 terrorist attacks in New York City, Shanksville, PA, and the Pentagon, were exposed to toxic substances in the air following September 11th.

-9/11 responders as well as students, residents, and workers in Lower Manhattan, who were present below Canal Street between September 11th, 2001 and May 30th, 2002, may be eligible for substantial compensation for a 9/11 related illnesses.
+9/11 responders and students, residents, and workers in Lower Manhattan, who were present below Canal Street between September 11th, 2001 and May 30th, 2002, may be eligible for substantial compensation for 9/11 related illnesses.

-At Weisfuse & Weisfuse, LLP, our highly experienced and dedicated 9/11 lawyers are committed to helping 9/11 victims get the health care and financial compensation they deserve.
-Contact us today at 212-983-3000 for a free and confidential consultation about your case.
+At Weisfuse & Weisfuse, LLP our highly experienced and dedicated 9/11 lawyers are committed to helping 9/11 victims get the health care and financial compensation they deserve.
+Contact us today at 212-983-3000 for a free and confidential consultation.

 The World Trade Center Health Program and September 11th Victim Compensation Fund

-Under the Zadroga Act, the World Trade Center Health Program (WTCHP) and September 11th Victim Compensation Fund (VCF) provide compensation for pain and suffering, medical expenses, lost wages, survivor benefits, and out of pocket expenses.
-A VCF attorney can help you determine your eligibility for these programs and file a claim to obtain the health care and compensation you deserve if you are suffering from a 9/11 related illness.
+Under the Zadroga Act, the World Trade Center Health Program (WTCHP) provides medical care and the September 11th Victim Compensation Fund (VCF) provides compensation for pain and suffering, medical expenses, lost wages, survivor benefits, and out-of-pocket expenses.
+By hiring a VCF lawyer, survivors and responders can determine their eligibility for these programs and file a claim to obtain the health care and compensation they deserve.

 What Illnesses are Covered by the 911 Fund?

-To receive compensation through the VCF, your illness must be certified by the WTCHP as a WTC-related health condition.
+To receive compensation through the VCF, the illness must be certified by the WTCHP as a 9/11-related health condition.
 In some cases, conditions not included on the list of certified illnesses may be eligible as an associated condition.
-It is in your best interest to consult with an experienced VCF lawyer to determine if you are eligible for compensation and to ensure that you obtain the maximum award possible.
+It is in the best interest of anyone who believes they may be suffering from a 9/11-related condition to speak with an experienced 9/11 fund lawyer to determine eligibility for compensation and ensure access to the maximum award possible.

-Some of the illnesses and injuries certified by the WTCHP include:
+Some 9/11 related illnesses and injuries certified by the WTCHP include: